davidve0206/ruby-practice/event_manager/Readme.md

 Event Manager

-Application that fills an email template according to a list of assistants to an event and tells the user the most common time and day of registration.
+Application that fills an email template (creates an output folder with separate HTML files) according to a list of assistants to an event and tells the user the most common time and day of registration.

 Uses the google Civil Information API.